TheGoodlike13/liberty_or_death/README.md

             additional info: <olcAccess> handler exited with 1

 There seems to be some evidence that this is just a [syntax error](https://serverfault.com/questions/1004980/how-to-wrap-long-lines-for-olcaccess), but no messing around with the command works.
-What about putting it into an .ldif file?
+What about putting it into an `.ldif` file?
 Same error.
-This time even changing things to {3} and {4} doesn't help, it's just completely bricked.
+This time even changing things to `{3}` and `{4}` doesn't help, it's just completely bricked.

 Something to consider: I kept the file I had previously used to attempt to give rights, and it also gives the same error.
 This at least rules out input problems, as it didn't give this kind of error before.

-I attempt to use the Fiddler's surprise to enter these values of olcAccess manually, but it doesn't work.
-LDAP just thinks there's an error with the resulting config file.
+I use the Fiddler's surprise to enter these values of `olcAccess` manually, but it doesn't work.
+LDAP thinks there's an error with the resulting config file.
 It's not that surprising.
 The values we want to add a very long, and they were carefully cut back when this file worked.
 I have no idea how, though, as I didn't keep those around.
 I thought, foolishly, well, it worked, it couldn't possibly break like this.
 Ha.
 HA!
 HAHAHAHAHAHHAHAHAHAHHAHAHHAHAHAHHAAHAHAHAH!

 Anyway, I give up and install a whole new VM instance, download updates for it, then repeat the steps (except the index one) from this chapter and it now works.
 Because of course.
 Must've been the wind that broke it.

-I re-configure the network once again using 'nm-connection-editor', then re-configure the network on VirtualBox side as it has gone mad again, restart, network works.
+I re-configure the network once again using `nm-connection-editor`, then re-configure the network on VirtualBox side as it has gone mad again, restart, network works.
 Hurray.
 I'm getting good at this.
 I wish I didn't have to.

-I continue following [#fusion](#fusion) instructions all the way up to adding 'bob', where we had to stop due to insufficient privileges.
+I continue following [#fusion](#fusion) instructions all the way up to adding `bob`, where we had to stop due to insufficient privileges.
 And what do you know?
 It doesn't work.
 Same exact error of insufficient privileges.
 Because of course.
 At least we know now that originally we had not broken anything with our installation-on-top.
 Until we started fiddling, at least.

-I begin by adding rights to 'dn.subtree="dc=goodlike,dc=eu"' to olcAccess under {2}.
+I begin by adding rights to `dn.subtree="dc=goodlike,dc=eu"` to `olcAccess` under `{2}`.
 This time I've added them as an addition for sure.
 But this only continues to brick everything, as I get this error: